Don’t be fooled by simplicity.

 Brilliance can belie simple components, and that’s often the case with Italian food.

 Cooking, like any skill, takes years of dedicated practise to truly master.
-But take a few basic ingredients, and you have the foundations of one of the world’s most lauded cuisines.
+But take a few basic ingredients, and you have the foundations of one of the world’s best loved cuisines.

-Here’s a quick guide to six of Italian cuisine’s essential ingredients.
+Here’s a quick guide to six essential ingredients used in Italian cooking.